 The Convention on Biological Diversity (CBD) is the only legal framework globally addressing the protection, restoration, and use of nature.
 On December 7th-19th, the parties of the convention meet in Montreal, Canada, to finalize a Post-2020 Global Biodiversity Framework.
 This plan with goals, targets, and milestones will shape the actions and financing of the nature conservation agenda for the next eight years and give direction to the work beyond in close to 200 countries.

-To turn the tide on nature loss, a “” has been called for.
+To turn the tide on nature loss, a “Paris Agreement for Nature” has been called for.
 Currently, only around 3 percent of land and sea can be considered functionally intact.
 Restoring the web of life (functionality of ecosystems) and allowing healthy animal populations - rewilding - will therefore be required for our land, freshwater, and seas.

 Such an approach will not only help the large-scale recovery of nature required for the planet.
 It will also help humanity to turn the negative trend on climate change due to the interdependence of biodiversity and climate: Restoring the functional role of marine fish, whales, elephants, wolves, sharks, bison, and other wildlife species can be the game changer by magnifying carbon uptake by 1.5 to 12.5 times across the world’s terrestrial, freshwater, and marine ecosystems – a process called “(Re)-animating the carbon cycle.”